Death of a legend

 2000 - Former reserves forward Lee Jones joined Barnsley from Tranmere Rovers on a free transfer.
 He took over the number eight shirt vacated by Craig Hignett, making an instant impact at Oakwell by scoring the winning goal against Norwich City in his first game.
 He went on to net eight times in 48 games for the Tykes, as he endured a spell of niggling injuries.

-2012 – Conor Coady, Suso and Jack Robinson all featured in the European Championships Finals in Estonia at Under-19’s level.
+2012 – Conor Coady, Suso, Jack Robinson and future reds Tiago Ilori and Javier Manquillo all featured in European Championships Finals group games in Estonia at Under-19’s level.